munificent/craftinginterpreters/book/methods-and-initializers.md

 We usually start in the compiler, but let's knock the object model out first this time.
 The runtime representation for methods in clox is similar to jlox.
 Each class stores a hash table of methods.
-Keys are method names and each value is an ObjClosure for the body of the method:
+Keys are method names and each value is an ObjClosure for the body of the method.

 ^code class-methods (3 before, 1 after)

-A brand new class begins with an empty method table:
+A brand new class begins with an empty method table.

 ^code init-methods (1 before, 1 after)

-The ObjClass struct owns the memory for this table, so when the memory manager deallocates a class, the table should be freed too:
+The ObjClass struct owns the memory for this table, so when the memory manager deallocates a class, the table should be freed too.

 ^code free-methods (1 before, 1 after)

 Speaking of memory managers, the GC needs to trace through classes into the method table.
-If a class is still reachable (likely through some instance), then all of its methods certainly need to stick around too:
+If a class is still reachable (likely through some instance), then all of its methods certainly need to stick around too.

 ^code mark-methods (1 before, 1 after)

-We use the existing `markTable()` function which traces through the key strings and value in each table entry.
+We use the existing `markTable()` function which traces through the key string and value in each table entry.

 Storing a class's methods is pretty familiar coming from jlox.
 The different